 360 Degree View of Wallowa Lake State Park on the south (head) end of the lake.
 Photographed between the Day-Use area and campgrounds.
 July 5th, 2002.

 This Park is delightfully known for it's extremely tame Mule Deer population, with huge-antlered bucks commonly resting under camper's awnings to escape the mid-day sun.
 Much of the wildlife in the area have developed a trusting relationship with their two-legged inhabitants.
-This put you into a somewhat risky position though- while it's wonderful to interact with wild animals so closely, that also means you need to respect their space, particularly in certain circumstances; e.g. mother deer will aggressively protect their fawns, bucks in rut sometimes charge.
+This puts you into a somewhat risky position though- while it's wonderful to interact with wild animals so closely, that also means you need to respect their space, particularly in certain circumstances; e.g. mother deer will aggressively protect their fawns, bucks in rut will sometimes charge.
 Keep that in mind when walking your dog!